RESOURCES

 “One of the most painful parts of being a survivor of abuse is spending so much time with people who don’t ‘get it.’
 Being with these women gave me hope, and empowered me to share my voice with bravery and confidence.
 I continue to write with new-found ambition, healing more and more every time I put pen to paper.”

-Finding Our Voices regularly hosts day-long and weekend retreats for women survivors that include memoir-writing and craft-making, personal safety workshops and through a collaboration with DocSong, songwriting.
-Because financial abuse causes many of the women most needing these retreats to have no money, our sliding scale fee starts at a refundable $50.
-Subscribing to our newsletter will keep you apprised of our Healing Together opportunities – Newsletter sign-up to stay apprised of these opportunities, here!
+Finding Our Voices regularly hosts day-long and weekend retreats for women survivors that include memoir-writing and craft-making, personal safety, and songwriting.
+Our sliding scale fee starts at a refundable $50.
+Sign-up to learn of these opportunites here!

 Online Support Group